hapax/hapax.github.io/assets/simple-physics.md

 #### Example: pendulum

-Suppose you have designed a pendulum-driven grandfather clock, with the mass suspended on a light rod $1.5$ metres long.
+Suppose you want to build a pendulum-driven grandfather clock, with the mass suspended on a light rod $\ell = 1.5$ metres long.
-Approximately how heavy should the pendulum itself be if you want it to swing back and forth with a period of $1$ second?
+Approximately how heavy should the pendulum itself be if you want it to swing back and forth with a period of $t = 1$ second?
+We can answer this with dimensional analysis.
-The *target* quantity is the thing we are trying to control, predict or measure.
+We first identify a *target* quantity: the thing we are trying to control, predict or measure.
-In this case, it is the *period*, which has the dimension of time,
+In this case, it is the *period* of the pendulum $t$, which has the dimensions of time $T$:
-$T$.
-We are going to list
+$$
+[t] = T.
+$$
+We then list the *relevant parameters* which physically determine our target quantity.
+In this case, they are the mass of the pendulum $m$, the length of the rod $\ell$, and the strength of gravity $g = 9.8 \text{ m/s}$, without which the pendulum will not oscillate!
+In sum:

 #### Usage notes